yree/mold/README.md

 - Edit `_config.yml` file to further customize your blog.

 ## Organization
-- The `README.md` at the repo root acts as the index for the GitHub Pages.
+- The theme operates on the WYWIWYS (wee-wee-wiz) principle
-- To create posts add `.md` files and folders in the same repo
+- The `README.md` at the repo root acts as the index for the GitHub Pages
-- Link these `.md` across each other (refer this repo structure)
+- To create posts add `.md` files and folders in the same repo -Link these `.md` files across each other (refer to this repo structure).

 ## Pro tips
 ### Site Settings